mmp2/manifold-learning-examples/aspect-ratio.md

 Aspect ratio can be defined for other simple manifolds, that can be obtained by "rolling up" these rectangles.

-*figures here: 2 swiss rolls, then 2 tori*
+*figures here: 2 swiss rolls, then 2 tori*  -with same aspect ratios as rectangles above

 These manifolds all have *intrinsic dimension* $d=2$, because they are obtained by a transformation of a rectangle.
 Later we will discuss examples of manifolds with $d=3$, such as the sphere.
 Note however that the torus and swiss roll live in $m=3$ coordinates, and we call $m$ the *embedding dimension*.
 Of course not all manifolds are obtained from rectangles.
 Qualitatively, we think of the aspect ratio of a manifold as the aspect ratio of the data, after the manifold is "unfolded" in $d$ dimensions. *a figure here*